About our Instructors & Staff

 You can finding her teaching classes on botany, seaweed harvesting, foraging, and homesteading at Ancestral Apothecary, and many Bay Area Herbal Schools.
 She currently runs her Functional Medicine Herbal Nutrition and Health Coaching Private Practice; Healing Tide - and previously Tanya worked as a Garden Teacher at the Edible Schoolyard on the Martin Luther King Jr. Middle School campus, and other Bay Area schools for the last 18 years.
 She lives at an Intentional Community house called Brigid Collective in West Berkeley.

-Organizer: Ayako Nagano
+Board Member: Ayako Nagano